ThanosGkou/exso/README.md

 They are common accross all node-access operations, and they can modify the returned time-range (from/to), and the returned timezone.

 - #####  tz_pipe
-  - string, list, or None
+  string, list, or None
-  - If a string is provided, the database data will first be localized as UTC, and then returned, converted to the specified timezone.
+  - If a string is provided:
+    - The database data will first be localized as UTC, and then returned, converted to the specified timezone.
+    - It can be combined with the "truncate_tz" argument, in order to first convert to desired timezone, but then truncate the trailing tz information
   - If a list is provided: [database_timezone, target_timezone, (None)]
   - The first argument specified the database-timezone, and **must always be UTC**
   - The second argument be any pytz compatible timezone: Try to stick to wider zones (EET, CET, UTC, GMT) and not country-wide timezones (e.g. Europe/Athens, etc.)